ey7/project-two/README.md

 4. On medium screen sizes the navbar did not render correctly with too many elements displaying.
 5. On small screen sizes below 400px the tables were not responsive and the right hand table content was not visible.
 6. The Chart JS will only render font that is installed on the user's machine and will not work with google fonts.
-7. On long pages I relaised that there is no way for the user to quickly scroll to the top of the page.
+7. On long pages I realised that there is no way for the user to quickly scroll to the top of the page.
-8. There was four individual JSON files with four individual XMLHTTPReequests for each page to load the content.
+8. There was four individual JSON files with four individual XMLHTTPRequests for each page to load the content.
 I needed to find a way to add an if statement to reduce code repetition.
 9. Search functionality worked well on the records pages but when a search was made and the backspace button was used to clear the searchbox, the page was then no longer paginated, and you had a long list of 50 something records scrolling down the page.

 ## Investigation and resolution of issues